 Travel Washington Intercity Bus

-This intercity bus service connects rural communities to major transportation hubs and urban centers, filling gaps in the public transportation network and making travel more accessible, reliable and convenient.
+This intercity bus service connects rural communities to major transportation hubs and urban centers; fills gaps in the public transportation network; and makes travel more accessible, reliable and convenient.

 Travel Washington typically provides more than 30,000 trips per year, serving some of the most rural parts of the state.
 Four Travel Washington bus routes contribute to the statewide intercity bus network map (PDF 1MB).